sorebear/banner-ad-framework/READEME.md

 ## 1.3: Gulp Build Tasks Overview

-A quick guide to the various Gulp build tasks available in this framework.
+Here is a quick guide to the Gulp build tasks available in this framework.
 If you do not have Gulp globally installed, eacg task covered here can also be accessed by running `npm run <gulp-task>`.

 ### Build Overview